pixelprato/UE_PratoTools/README.md

 # Details

 This blueprint is a Toolbox class.
 New tool feature arrived recently around 5.2 UE.
-Beaware that changing blueprint sometimes crashs Unreal, save twice like.
+Beaware that changing blueprint sometimes can crash Unreal, save twice like.

 You can browse the "toolbox" tab element under Content/Tools/PratoTools/UTB_Tab_1.
 <img src="images/Screenshot_4.jpg" alt="" width="50%">